CrapyShit/Kostudo/README.md

   py -3 .\tools\send_to_maya.py .\scripts\my_script.py --host 127.0.0.1 --port 7002
   ```
 - The task already uses PowerShell, so no local Python is required.

+## Troubleshooting

+- Connection refused when sending a file
+  - Make sure you ran `tools/maya_link_startup.py` in Maya so the commandPort is open (default: 127.0.0.1:7002).
+  - Firewalls can block localhost ports; allow Maya to listen on the chosen port.
+- Git warnings on Windows (safe.directory)
+  - If you see "detected dubious ownership" on external drives, run:
+    - `git config --global --add safe.directory E:/Kotsudo`
+- PATH not refreshed after installing Git/gh
+  - Open a new PowerShell window or restart VS Code so the new PATH is picked up.

+## License

+No license has been chosen yet.
+If you plan to open-source this, consider adding MIT or Apache-2.0.
+I can add it on request.